 The Georgia Department of Public Health, Office of HIV/AIDS administers statewide HIV Prevention and Care Programs.
-The Georgia Ryan White Part B Program leads a comprehensive system of HIV care and treatment, in alignment with the four National Strategy primary goals:
+The Georgia Ryan White Part B Program leads a comprehensive system of HIV care and treatment, in alignment with the four HIV National Strategic Plan goals:

-- Reduce new HIV infections - Increase access to care and optimize health outcomes for people living with HIV (PLWH) - Reduce HIV-related health disparities and health inequities, and - Achieve a more coordinated national response to the HIV epidemic
+- Prevent new HIV infections - Improve HIV-related health outcomes of people with HIV (PWHIV) - Reduce HIV-related disparities and health inequities, and - Achieve integrated and coordinated efforts that address the HIV epidemic among all partners and stakeholders

-The Georgia Ryan White Part B Program acknowledges the importance of HIV/AIDS Bureau (HAB) Core Performance Measures as key indicators of progress towards National Strategy goals.
-The Quality Management Core Team establishes annual Core Performance Measure goals and collaborates on steps to measure and accomplish these goals.
-The table below depicts fiscal year 2020-2021 goals for HAB Core Performance Measures, definitions and previous year's outcomes.
+The Georgia Ryan White Part B Program acknowledges the importance of HIV/AIDS Bureau (HAB) core performance measures as key indicators of progress towards National Strategy goals.
+The Clinical Quality Management Core Team establishes annual core performance measure goals and collaborates on steps to measure and accomplish these goals.
+The table below depicts fiscal year 2021-2022 goals for HAB Core Performance Measures, definitions, and previous year's outcomes.
 Further details on data collection are in the sections to follow.